-Graphic Novels by their very nature draw the reader into the story.
+Graphic novels by their very nature draw the reader into the story.

-With graphic novels, readers actively construct the story as they travel across and down the page from panel to panel, processing the text and images.
+With graphic novels readers actively construct the story as they travel across and down the page from panel to panel, processing the text and images.
 Furthermore, the vivid images transport readers, making them feel like they're there in the middle of the action.
 This creative and interactive process makes reading engaging and often more fun.

-The quality, quantity, and diversity of kids' graphic novels is simply AWESOME.
+The quality, quantity, and diversity of kids' graphic novels are simply AWESOME.

-With the explosion of technology, communication, and graphic arts, graphic novel illustrations, formats, and story-telling are diverse - appealing to all types of readers.
+With the explosion of technology, communication, and graphic arts, graphic novel illustrations, formats, and storytelling are diverse - appealing to all types of readers.
 Outstanding children's and young adult graphic novels can be found in an array of genres such as fantasy, science fiction, romance, fiction, biography, and classics.
 Furthermore, there has been a dazzling burst of nonfiction graphic novels, making them extraordinary resources for learning about science, famous people, places, and events in and out of classrooms.
 These books offer a feast for the eyes and mind and are worth a closer look.

-Graphic novels and suggested graphic novel reading lists for kids of various ages and grades can be found in local bookstores, comic book shops, libraries, and online.
-Please visit CBLDF's monthly column, "Using Graphic Novels in Education," for suggestions.
+Graphic novels and suggested graphic novel reading lists for kids of various ages and grades can be found in local bookstores, comic book shops, libraries and online.
+Please visit CBLDF's monthly column "Using Graphic Novels in Education" for suggestions.

-However, if you can't wait for our column, and your favorite librarian is out with the flu, here are a few resources to help:
+If you can't wait for our monthly column and your favorite librarian is out with the flu, here are a few resources to help:

-Booklist Voice of Youth Advocates
+Booklist

-Children's Graphic Novel Core Collection (ALSC) Good Comics for Kids @ School Library Journal
+Children's Graphic Novel Core Collection (ALSC)

+Diamond Comics Bookshelf

+Good Comics for Kids

+The Graphic Classroom

+Graphic Novel Reporter

+Kirkus Reviews

+Library Journal

+Library Media Connection

+Manga Bookshelf

-No Flying No Tights
+No Flying No Tights School Library Journal

+Voice of Youth Advocates

 YALSA Great Graphic Novels for Teens List

-Kirkus Reviews The Graphic Classroom

-Graphic Novel Reporter

-Library Journal Diamond Comics Bookshelf

-Library Media Connection Manga Bookshelf

-School Library Journal

-Graphic Novels 101:
+Graphic Novels 101: Learning How to Navigate